VTTC-GIT/ResumeGenerator/README.md

 ```sql
 CREATE DATABASE login;
 ```
-- Then, select the login.sql file from the downloaded folder.
+- Then, import and select the login.sql file from the downloaded folder to the login database created.

 **Note** : Click the "VIEW INSTRUCTIONS" button in the editor to read usage instructions.